 Expert Advice: The Top 5 Drills To Evaluate Tennis Players

-A skill set that any outstanding tennis coach displays are the ability to evaluate a players technical, physical, and mental attributes.
+A skill set that any outstanding tennis coach displays is the ability to evaluate a player’s technical, physical, and mental attributes.
 And while evaluating a player’s skill is critical, far more important is the ability to design and deliver a program that improves the player’s further.

 When analyzing the stroke of any tennis player, the coach must take into account the overall context of the player’s history, game style, and level of playing experience.
 In saying that, every tennis player receives feedback by playing the game, and this “raw” learning process should never be overlooked.